Adoption of an adult

 Succession

-The remainder of the adoptee's property is divided by half between his family of origin and that of the adoptive parent, while preserving the rights of surviving spouse if the adopted child was married.
+The surplus of the adoptee's property is divided by half between his family of origin and that of the adoptive parent, while preserving the rights of surviving spouse if the adopted child was married.

 Revocation